 Free Download

 Sherlock Forensics Disk Imager is a free Windows forensic imaging tool that creates E01 and raw dd disk images with three-pass SHA-256 verification.
 It resumes interrupted acquisitions automatically by matching drive serial numbers.
 The 4.4 MB standalone executable requires no installation and embeds chain of custody metadata into every image manifest.
+Free alternative to FTK Imager that resumes where FTK gives up.

 Capabilities